Joe Wilkinson: Gossipmongers

 In 2019 Wilkinson, David Earl, and Poppy Hillstead began a podcast called Gossipmongers, a weekly podcast where listeners send in unsubstantiated rumours.
 At the end of each episode they choose their favourite piece of gossip from that episode.
-In September 2020 Hillstead was removed from the podcast without any public explanation from Earl or Wilkinson.
-The podcast continued without Hillstead and all mention of her was removed including the entire back catalogue being deleted.
-The podcast quietly came to an end with the final full episode in February 2022.
+In September 2020 Hillstead was removed from the podcast.
+The podcast ended in February 2022.
 Earl and Wilkinson have both suggested there are no plans to bring it back.

 Chatabix

 In 2021, David Earl and Joe Wilkinson began a podcast called Chatabix, originally a daily weekday podcast recorded very early in the morning.
-From the Summer of 2023 the podcast changed to being 3 episodes a week released Tuesday, Wednesday, Thursday.
+From the summer of 2023 the podcast changed to being 3 episodes a week released Tuesday, Wednesday, and Thursday.

 My New Football Club

 In 2021, David Earl and Joe Wilkinson began a podcast called My New Football Club.
 Wilkinson left the podcast in 2022 due to being unable to commit time to it.
 The show is now presented by Earl, Jon Beer and Alfie Indra.
 The podcast was originally about David becoming a new fan of Exeter City but now provides regular updates on Exeter City including interviews with staff as well as famous fans of other teams.